radicalappdev/Interactive-3D-Graphics-For-FileMaker/README.md

 This repository contains several small projects that demonstrate ways to use 3D graphics in FileMaker.
 These demos were created using [Babylon JS](https://www.babylonjs.com/), a JavaScript library for 3D graphics.

+Note: these demos were prepared on macOS.
+There may be some edge cases in Windows that I haven't accounted for yet.

 ## Instructions

 - Open the ExampleWidgets file in FileMaker Pro 19 or later.
 Each widget record contains a production-ready version of the widget.
 Press the "Refresh" button to load the widget into the web viewer, then run the script related to the demo (see the scripts menu).